ShehrazSarwar/Instagram-Friendship-Analyzer/README.md

   - Focused on **your original DS logic** (data wrangling, metrics, analysis)

 - **FriendAnalyzerIG_(EnhancedUI).py**
-  - Built on your same logic
+  - Built on the same logic
   - **AI-assisted UI enhancements**: custom CSS, animated titles, styled buttons, progress bars, polished charts
   - Shows how the app can look in a **production-style dashboard**